josephdowns/points_tracker/README.md

 - Finally, you will have to start the server locally if you would like to test the functionality using a third party app such as Postman.

 - Start server

+- To access on your local machine use http://localhost:3000
 ```shell
 $ rails s
 ```